Gentiva adopts poison pill to counter Kindred's hostile bid

+Jan 24 The following are the top stories on the New York Times business pages.
+Reuters has not verified these stories and does not vouch for their accuracy.

-Gentiva Health Services Inc GTIV.O said it adopted a poison pill, more than a week after the home healthcare services provider rejected a $533-million hostile bid from hospital operator Kindred Healthcare Inc (KND.N).
+May 23 Gentiva Health Services Inc said it adopted a poison pill, more than a week after the home healthcare services provider rejected a $533-million hostile bid from hospital operator Kindred Healthcare Inc.

 Gentiva set a 15 percent trigger for the rights plan, which will expire on May 20, 2015.